Guide, Updated 15 May 2026

 If rescheduling: pick a new slot

-The calendar shows the same 6-centre catchment as the original booking.
+The calendar shows your eligible centres (from 9 June 2026, moves are limited to the 3 nearest centres to your current booking).
 Pick any available slot; the £62 transfers.
-The reschedule limit is 6 changes per test before the system forces a cancel-and-rebook.
+Since 31 March 2026 the reschedule limit is 2 changes per test before the system forces a cancel-and-rebook.

 5. 05